The Japanese Delicacy (V): Natto | Shotengai Skip to main content

 Natto is a food made of boiled soybeans fermented with the Bacillus subtilis.
 They are stirred to produce fine threads, which endow natto with a sticky and smooth texture.
 In Japan, natto is usually topped with soy sauce, wasabi, and other seasonings and served with rice.
 It is easily recognized by its distinctive and pungent smell, which is often described as ammonia or nutty.
 Because of its health benefits, some people choose to consume it even though they are disgusted by the taste.

 Soybean is rich in protein, vitamins, zinc, and cellulose.
-Compared with unfermented soybeans, natto contains fewer anti-nutrients and more beneficial phytochemicals and enzymes because the fermentation creates a condition that promotes the growth of probiotics.
-Current research reports that natto is good for the bones, heart, immune system, brain, and colon.
-There are also reports proving that natto has a positive effect on cancer cure and weight loss.
+Compared with unfermented soybeans, natto contains fewer anti-nutrients and more beneficial phytochemicals and enzymes because the fermentation process promotes the growth of probiotics.
+Current research says that natto is good for one's bones, heart, immune system, brain, and colon.
+There are also reports proving that natto has a positive effect on cancer treatment and weight loss.

 History of Natto